Monday, September 18, 2023

 • Fit to Work Class C: This classification is used for individuals who are temporarily or permanently unfit for work due to a medical condition or physical limitation.

 Employers may require their employees to undergo Fit to Work assessments as part of their pre-employment medical screening or as a regular requirement for certain types of work.
-The classification can help employers to determine if an individual is capable of performing the essential functions of their job, and if any accommodations or modifications are necessary to ensure their safety and well-being in the workplace.
+The classification can help employers determine if an individual is capable of performing the essential functions of their job and if any accommodations or modifications are necessary to ensure their safety and well-being in the workplace.

 Conclusion

-Whether you are applying for a job abroad or not, maintaining a healthy lifestyle (eating healthy with the right amount of food, exercising, and sleep) is a must.
+Whether you are applying for a job abroad or not, maintaining a healthy lifestyle (eating healthy with the right amount of food, exercising, and getting enough sleep) is a must.
 A healthy worker is a productive worker.

 What’s next